Toward More Generalized Malicious URL Detection Models: Adversarial Debiasing Feature Embedding

-To prevent the model from mistakenly correlating biased tokens to a specific class, we define the class distribution of token as the biases information that should be removed from the token embedding.
-Assume a dataset for a $K$-class classification task containing $N$ pairs of training data and a vocabulary dictionary $V=\{v_i\}_{i=1}^M$ containing $M$ tokens, we calculate a $K*M$ class distribution matrix $B$ where $b_{ij}$ is the probability of token $vi$ that appears in class $j$ and vector $b_i$ is a soft class distribution label.
-Assuming the bias information $B$ is only correlated to the training set:
+To prevent the model from erroneously correlating biased tokens to a specific class, we define the class distribution of tokens as the biases that must be removed from the token embedding.
+For a $K$-class classification task with a dataset containing $N$ pairs of training data and a vocabulary dictionary $V=\{v_i\}_{i=1}^M$ of $M$ tokens, we calculate a $K \times M$ class distribution matrix $B$, where $b_{ij}$ is the probability of token $v_i$ appearing in class $j$ and vector $b_i$ is a soft class distribution label.
+Assuming the bias information $B$ is only correlated with the training set:

 where $X_{train}$ and $X_{test}$ denote the training and testing datasets respectively, and $\mathcal{I}(\cdot;\cdot)$ denotes the mutual information.